oscarcalvert/ui-lib/README.md

-# UI-Framework
+# UI Component Library
-A UI framework designed and created by me for the following reasons
+A UI Component Library designed and created by me for the following reasons
 - css practice
 - to use in assignments